 - Kennet Insurance Brokers (Thatcham)

 - Paul Jones Insurance (Southampton / Isle of Wight)

 - Citymain Insurance (Fleet, Hampshire)

 The total GWP of the business is now approximately £30M having started off in 1996 at £350,000.

 With every acquisition of an insurance broker, we have different cultural and logistical issues to resolve, but on each occasion the vendors chose Finch Group because it represented a safe home for its staff and clients alike.
 Selling an insurance broker is like selling your life’s work‚ it is essential to have some comfort that the qualities and values that you have developed will be respected.

 Our insurance HQ is a modern office in Woodley, Reading which we have occupied for circa 10 years.
-We also have a branch office in Basingstoke town centre and most recently Southampton and the Isle of Wight.
+We also have a branch office in Basingstoke and most recently Southampton, Portsmouth and the Isle of Wight.

-Finch Group employs 48 members of staff, including the three working Directors, Matthew Finch (Operations Director), Vincent Gardner (Managing Director) and Maire Brown (Broking Director).
+Finch Group employs over 60 members of staff, including the three working Directors, Matthew Finch (Operations Director), Vincent Gardner (Managing Director) and Maire Brown (Broking Director).
 Paul Finch also sits on the Board as a Non-Executive Director.

 This really is a family business!

 If you are considering selling your insurance broking business why not contact us for a confidential meeting?